 Downtown Jacksonville

-Though there are some budget and mid-rage accommodations scattered throughout the neighborhood, Downtown Jacksonville is the ideal choice for travelers who want to splurge and live the high life for the weekend.
+Though there are some budget and mid-range accommodations scattered throughout the neighborhood, Downtown Jacksonville is the ideal choice for travelers who want to splurge and live the high life for the weekend.

-Downtown Jacksonville is fast-paced with a buzzing nightlife scene.
-It’s also chalked full of boutiques for the shopaholics, renowned restaurants for the foodies, and museums for the self-proclaimed art snobs.
+Downtown Jacksonville is fast-paced and has a buzzing nightlife scene.
+It’s also full of boutiques for shopaholics, renowned restaurants for foodies, and museums for self-proclaimed art snobs.

 Southpoint